kendalltaylor111/CBP/README.md

 ------------------

 *The Python script cbp_simulation_standalone.py generates the simulation data reported in Section 11 of the Constraint‑Based Physicalism (CBP) paper.
-Run with Python 3.8+ and dependencies: numpy, scipy, matplotlib.
+Run with Python 3.8+ and the required dependency numpy.
+If you wish to use plotting features (--plot or --grid), you also need matplotlib.